annotation/text-fabric/docs/Server/Common.md

 ??? abstract "Request and response"
     The TF browser user interacts with the web app by clicking and typing, as a result of which a HTML form gets filled in.
-    This form as regularly submitted to the webserver with a request for a new incarnation of the page: a response.
+    This form as regularly submitted to the web server with a request for a new incarnation of the page: a response.

     The values that come with a request, must be peeled out of the form, and stored as logical values.

-    Most of the data has a known function to the webserver, but there is also a list of webapp dependent options.
+    Most of the data has a known function to the web server, but there is also a list of webapp dependent options.

     The following functions deal with option values.